Richard Rossi

-Richard Rossi is an American filmmaker, actor, writer, talk radio host, musician, and former evangelical minister.
+Richard Rossi (born March 2, 1963) is an American filmmaker, actor, writer, talk radio host, musician, and former evangelical minister.

-Among Rossi's projects are the film Canaan Land which contained five of Rossi's songs that made the song list for Oscar consideration, Baseball's Last Hero: 21 Clemente Stories, a biopic on the life of Roberto Clemente and two films about evangelist Aimee Semple McPherson.
+Among Rossi's projects are the film Canaan Land which contained five songs by Rossi, Baseball's Last Hero: 21 Clemente Stories, a biopic on the life of Roberto Clemente and two films about evangelist Aimee Semple McPherson.

 In 1995 Rossi went on trial for the attempted murder of his wife.
 She recanted her original identification of Rossi as her attacker and espoused his innocence.
 The case ended in a mistrial and was front-page news in Rossi's adopted hometown of Pittsburgh and was widely covered as something of a cause célèbre by syndicated television news programs.

 Rossi eventually was acquitted of attempted murder but pleaded no contest to an aggravated assault though he and his wife maintained his innocence.
-Thirty years later, Rossi was exonerated.

-Early years
+Early life

 Rossi's father was a professional jazz guitarist in West View, Pennsylvania; the son followed in his father's footsteps, playing the guitar on stage at age 7.

 As a child, Rossi was fascinated with Pittsburgh-based faith healer Kathryn Kuhlman.
+In 2007, a BBC article mentioned Kuhlman as an influence on a young Rossi, that led him for a time to conduct similar faith-healing services.

 After one of his father's hospitalizations for manic depression, Rossi landed in a surrogate family led by an evangelist who immersed him in Pentecostal preaching and outreach.